MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/register-dw.md

     ![Screenshot of Windows PowerShell.](./media/register-dw/pssymbol.png) You can use a Windows&nbsp;PowerShell command to complete this task.
 For information about how to use Windows&nbsp;PowerShell to register Service Manager management groups with the data warehouse, see [Add\-SCDWMgmtGroup](/previous-versions/system-center/service-manager-2010-sp1/ff951619(v=technet.10)).

 ## Determine when Data Warehouse registration is complete

 Several management packs are imported during the data warehouse registration process in Service Manager.
 Data warehouse registration is complete when all of the management packs have been imported.
 You'll have to determine when that process is complete by using the following procedure.

-### To determine when management pack deployment has completed
+### Determine when management pack deployment has completed

 1. Start the Service Manager console.